HutoonAlomran/ADF_DemoApp/README.md

 ## Contact Us Screen

 The Contact Us screen allows users to get in touch with the Agriculture Development Fund.
-It provides a web view of the contact page from the official website of the Agriculture Development Fund (https://adf.gov.sa/ar/Help/ContactUs/Pages/default.aspx).
+It provides a web view of the contact page from the official website of the ADF (https://adf.gov.sa/ar/Help/ContactUs/Pages/default.aspx).
 Users can fill out a form with their contact details and submit inquiries, feedback, or support requests.

-## How to Use

-To use this app, clone the repository and run it using Flutter.
-The app requires an active internet connection to load the PDF document and the contact page.

-## Dependencies

-This app requires the following dependencies:

-- flutter_cached_pdfview: ^2.0.0
--  webview_flutter: ^4.2.2
-- flutter: sdk: flutter"

 ## Tools
 <img src="https://img.icons8.com/fluent/48/000000/flutter.png"/>